SolsticeSpectrum/Incredimod/README.md

 # Incredimod
-Modded version of Incredibox containing multiple mods togather
+Modded version of Incredibox containing multiple mods together

 You can run it on apache, nginx or any other web server.
 The Android version has same assets as PC version.